Constraining $F(R)$ bouncing cosmologies with primordial black holes: Bounce cosmology through gravity

 Before deriving in the next section the comoving curvature perturbation within our $F(R)$ bouncing model we need to make here an instability analysis of the underlying gravity theory close to the bounce.
-In particular, in order to avoid ghosts~\cite{DeFelice:2006pg}, the first derivative of the function $F(R)$ should be positive, i.e. $F_R \equiv \partial F/\partial R > 0$ while at the same time, in order to avoid tachyonic instabilities, the square of the mass of scalaron field $M^2$, where $M^2 \sim 1/F_{RR}$ with $F_{RR} \equiv \partial^2 F/\partial R^2$, should be positive~\cite{DeFelice:2010aj}.
-Thus, the conditions for a viable $F(R)$ bouncing model are the following: \beq F_R>0\quad\mathrm{and}\quad F_{RR}>0. \eeq From \Eq{eq:F_R_bounce} one can derive $F_R$ and $F_{RR}$ which can be recast as
+In particular, in order to avoid ghosts~\cite{DeFelice:2006pg}, the first derivative of the function $F(R)$ should be positive, i.e. $F^\prime \equiv \partial F/\partial R > 0$ while at the same time, in order to avoid tachyonic instabilities, the square of the mass of scalaron field $M^2$, where $M^2 \sim 1/F^{\prime\prime}$ with $F^{\prime\prime} \equiv \partial^2 F/\partial R^2$, should be positive~\cite{DeFelice:2010aj}.
+These in turn arise from the perturbation analysis of the theory performed in \cite{Amendola:2006we,Starobinsky:2007hu}, and in particular from the comoving curvature perturbation $\mathcal{R}$, under the requirement to have a successful cosmological evolution from radiation era till matter domination.
+Thus, the conditions for a viable $F(R)$ bouncing model are the following: \beq F^\prime>0\quad\mathrm{and}\quad F^{\prime\prime}>0. \eeq From \Eq{eq:F_R_bounce} one can derive $F^\prime$ and $F^{\prime\prime}$ which can be recast as \beq \eeq \beq

-where $F_\mathrm{D}(x)$ is the Dawson function.
-Below, we plot the functions $F$, $F_R$ and $F_{RR}$ as a function of time, by using $x\equiv \alpha t^2$ as the time variable.
+\eeq where $F_\mathrm{D}(x)$ is the Dawson function.
+Below, we plot the functions $F$, $F^\prime$ and $F^{\prime\prime}$ as a function of time, by using $x\equiv \alpha t^2$ as the time variable.
 Thus, we reach times up to $x=1$ when the perturbative expansion of the scale factor in \Eq{eq:a_close_to_the_bounce} breaks down and one enters the standard RD era as explained before.
-We choose the value of the integration constant $C$ to be such as that $C<12\alpha$ so that the conditions \Eq{eq:viable_F_R_model} are satisfied.
-As it can be seen from \Fig{fig:viable_F_R_model} for $C<12\alpha$ the conditions \Eq{eq:viable_F_R_model} are satisfied and our $F(R)$ bouncing model is free of ghosts and tachyonic instabilities.
+We choose the value of the integration constant $C$ to be such as that $C<12\alpha$ so that the conditions in \ref{eq:viable_F_R_model} are satisfied.
+As it can be seen from Fig. \ref{fig:viable_F_R_model_F}, for $C<12\alpha$ the conditions \Eq{eq:viable_F_R_model} are satisfied making our $F(R)$ bouncing model free of ghosts and tachyonic instabilities.